 I’m sure pretty well everyone has linguistic pet peeves and which ones bother you can tell people something about the way you think.
 How picky and self-superior you are.
 You can find these lists online but I thought I’d make my own.

 1. … so… (not meaning therefore or to a great extent).
 I tried a few months ago to quit starting sentences meaninglessly with “so”.
 “So do you come here often?”
 “So how’s it going?”
 I found it very difficult.
-So means therefore (or as an adverb to mean to a great extent: “She’s so sexy”) but we have slipped into using that little conjunction to lubricate conversation, or maybe to slyly imply that some internal conversation has already been going on between us and here’s my comment out loud.
+So means therefore (or as an adverb to mean to a great extent: “She’s so urbane”) but we have slipped into using “so” to lubricate conversation, or maybe to slyly imply that some internal exchange was already going on between us and here’s my comment out loud.
 It’s replaced “well” which was used the same way in the mid-to-late 20th century (“Well it came down to earth and it lit in a tree…”).

 3. No problem (instead of “you’re welcome”).
 You know, it never crossed my mind that there could be some problem when I thanked you for doing your job properly or saying something nice to me.
 I even prefer the time-honoured Americanism of a simple affirmative here: “Yes ma’am”.

 4. a couple (no of).
 “I brush my teeth a couple times a day” just doesn’t make sense.
 There are lots of situations where we drop unnecessary little words or flourishes, but I think this one came through “a coulpla” and for some reason the further shortening for me is particularly irritating, sloppy, and disrespectful of good verbal sense.
 An exception for some reason is where couple is followed by more or something comparable: “we have a couple more bottles in the car.”